 Children, particularly those experiencing other disadvantages like disabilities or having to work, are typically considered left-behind.
-Within most schools and communities, people with learning disabilities have been, and still are, marginalized, with limited opportunities for social inclusion (Bonati & Andriana, 2021).
-Children have also often been marginalized during the COVID-19 pandemic.
-The government's decision to transition to a "new normal" was premature.
-Asking children to return to schools offline, for example, endangered marginalized children who lack access to the resources necessary to protect themselves and are less able to speak out (Kusumaningrum et al., 2021).
+Within most schools and communities, people with learning disabilities have been, and still are, vulnerable, with limited opportunities for social inclusion (Bonati & Andriana, 2021).
+Children were also often vulnerable during the COVID-19 pandemic.
+The government's decision to transition to a "new normal" may have been premature.
+Asking children to return to schools offline, for example, endangered vulnerable children who lack access to the resources necessary to protect themselves andare less able to speak out (Kusumaningrum et al., 2021).

-Women are also often marginalized in various contexts.
+Women are also often vulnerable in various contexts.
 Febriandi et al., 2021, for example, show that Aceh's Qanun Jinayat, which was originally implemented to eradicate sexual violence, has been limited in realizing its intended goals.
-They also confirm that the concept of legal pluralism adopted in Aceh has been of ambiguous effectiveness in facilitating justice for women and other marginalized communities.
+They also confirm that the concept of legal pluralism adopted in Aceh has been of ambiguous effectiveness in facilitating justice for women and other vulnerable communities.
 Regarding political participation, Sobari, 2016, reveals that local democracy does not provide incentives that encourage incumbents who run for re-election to promote gender-equal policies during their terms.